sbates130272/qemu-minimal/README.md

 the guest using Plan 9 folder sharing over VirtFS.
 However this assumes the host has the kernel support to do this.
 To disable this option use the -f switch (if you do this you might want to attach a image to replace the /home folder).
+Note you also need to make sure the QEMU executable you are using was compiled with VirtFS support enabled.

 ## Kernel Debugging